umple/JETToUmpleTL/Readme.md

 ## Development

-The easiest way to be able to change the code for this is to use Eclipse, after installing the [Umple Development Setup](https://github.com/umple/umple/wiki/DevelopmentSetUp) and the [Umple Eclipse Plugin](https://github.com/umple/umple/wiki/InstallEclipsePlugin)
+The easiest way to be able to change the code for this is to use Eclipse, after installing the [Umple Development Setup](https://github.com/umple/umple/wiki/DevelopmentSetUp) and the [Umple Eclipse Plugin](https://github.com/umple/umple/wiki/InstallEclipsePlugin).

+All issues should be reported to the main [umple repository](https://github.com/umple/Umple).

 ### Tests